 LSD Abuse: Signs, Symptoms, Withdrawal Risks & Treatment

 Lysergic acid diethylamide, or LSD for short is a hallucinogen that triggers hallucinations and alters feelings and perception.
 LSD abuse carries many serious physical and psychological health risks, and can lead to addiction when left untreated.
-If you or someone you love needs help recovering from LSD abuse, call our 24/7 confidential helpline at 800 774 5796 immediately to speak with a drug abuse counselor about your treatment options.

 Understanding LSD Abuse

 LSD, which is also commonly known by its street name of “Acid,” is a colorless, odorless liquid applied to candy, sugar cubes, and blotter paper.
 LSD is consumed orally, and synthetically derived from a type of fungus called ergot that grows on rye and other grains.